StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 **Setting deletion period**

-You can set a document deletion period that fits your company needs in a few steps.
+You can set a document deletion period that fits your company's needs in a few steps.

 - Click on **Business profile** in the lower left
 - Go to **Deletion period**